TNattermann/AALAB-LLM-demonstrator/README.md

 ## Disclaimer

-This repo is based on willkurt's [token-explorer repo](https://github.com/willkurt/token-explorer) and was further adapted by the AALAB at RPTU Kaiserslautern for demonstration purposes as a fAIrytale generator for workshops etc.
+This repo is based on willkurt's [token-explorer repo](https://github.com/willkurt/token-explorer) and was further adapted by the AALAB at RPTU Kaiserslautern for demonstration purposes as a fAIrytale or LLMTimes generator for workshops etc.

 This ReadME file is adapted accordingly.